Research in Physical Therapy | PhD

 Join our email list today to help you decide if our physical therapy program is right for you.

-NYU Steinhardt's post-professional Ph.D. program in Physical Therapy is for licensed therapists with a master's degree or who possess professional credentials to become licensed in the United States.
-The program emphasizes pathokinesiology research including the measurement of human motion and issues in motor control as they apply to people with physical disabilities.
+Our post-professional PhD program in Physical Therapy emphasizes pathokinesiology research, including the measurement of human motion and issues in motor control as they apply to people with physical disabilities.
 Our goal is to prepare researchers, scholars, and educators.
-The department's educational efforts are enhanced by its location in the midst of the most outstanding array of health and educational facilities in the country.
+Our department's educational efforts are enhanced by our location in the midst of the most outstanding array of health and educational facilities in the country.

 - Be an integral part of faculty-led research and field projects